Dunkl symplectic algebra in generalized Calogero models: Introduction

-The Dunkl deformation procedure retains or barely changes many important properties of the original symmetries.
-Particularly, the commutation and algebraic relations among the generators, the Casimir elements and the action on the wavefunctions look quite close to their nondeformed analogs.
-Meanwhile, the deformed generators do not form a Lie algebra based on the commutations, but constitute a quadratic algebra together with the exchange operators.
+The Dunkl deformation procedure largely preserves or only slightly alters many crucial properties of the original symmetries.
+Notably, the commutation and algebraic relations among the generators, the Casimir elements, and their action on the wavefunctions closely resemble their non-deformed counterparts.
+However, it is worth noting that the deformed generators do not constitute a Lie algebra based solely on commutation but rather form a quadratic algebra in conjunction with the exchange operators.